Governance Structure

 Governance Committee

-The Governance Committee shall be composed of only independent outside directors, with the objective of the company’s corporate governance continued enhancement, discusses or advises the Board of Directors on matters such as reviewing and amending the Group’s Corporate Governance General Policy and playing the lead role in carrying out the evaluation of the effectiveness of the Board of Directors.
-The Governance Committee, in cooperation with the three committees required by statute (the Nomination Committee, the Audit Committee and the Compensation Committee), strives to establish and improve the Group’s corporate governance system.
-The Governance Committee meets at least once a quarter.
+The Governance Committee consists of all directors, with the objective of the Company’s corporate governance continued enhancement, discusses or advises the Board of Directors on matters such as reviewing and amending LIXIL Corporate Governance General Policy and playing the lead role in carrying out the evaluation of the effectiveness of the Board of Directors.
+The Governance Committee, in cooperation with the three committees required by statute (the Nomination Committee, the Audit Committee and the Compensation Committee), strives to establish and improve the Company’s corporate governance system.
+The Governance Committee meets at least once a year.
 The improvements of the corporate governance system will be reported to shareholders, investors and other stakeholders through disclosed documents such as the Securities Reports and Corporate Governance Reports.

 Audit Framework with Audit & Supervisory Board Member

-The Group’s Audit & Supervisory Board Member under LIXIL Audit Framework is composed of an appropriate number of persons (no more than 5 persons) and periodically conduct meetings with the Audit Committee and report on the implementation status of audits through the Audit Committee Secretariat.
+The Audit & Supervisory Board Member under LIXIL Audit Framework periodically conducts meetings with the Audit Committee and reports on the implementation status of audits through the Audit Committee Secretariat.

-The Executive Officers Meeting is made up of the executive officers and serves as a decision-making body for business execution based on the basic policy decided by the Board of Directors.
+The Board of Executive Officers consists of the executive officers and serves as a decision-making body for business execution based on the basic policy decided by the Board of Directors.
 It decides on important matters relating to business execution of the Company.
 In principle, the Board of Executive Officers meet once a month, and extraordinary meetings are held as necessary.

 Internal Audits